sanskriti25boe10141-byte/Protein_structure_pridiction/README.md

 ## Tools Used
 - UniProt
 - AlphaFold DB
-- PyMOL
+- ChimeraX

 ## Methodology
 1. Selected the Myoglobin protein sequence from UniProt.
 2. Retrieved the predicted 3D structure using AlphaFold DB.
-3. Visualized the protein structure in PyMOL.
+3. Visualized the protein structure in ChimeraX.
 4. Captured structure images for analysis.
 5. Examined structural features and confidence scores.